raiuRobert/Morse-Box/README.md

 ![](https://github.com/raiuRobert/Morse-Box/blob/main/Photos/preview.jpg)

 This is a box I built which encodes and decodes morse signals.
+The code will be improved in the future :)